A guided missile has been launched at an orphanage

 - Galaxy Quest

 Sarris: You fool!
-You failed to realize that, with your armor gone, my ship will tear through yours like tissue paper.
+You fail to realize that, with your armor gone, my ship will tear through yours like tissue paper!

-Jason Nesmith: And what you fail to realize is my ship... is dragging mines!
+Jason Nesmith: And what you fail to realize is that my ship is dragging mines!

 - In a variation on the theme, a Tomahawk missile is launched at an Arms Fair in the Pre Titles Sequence of Tomorrow Never Dies.
-James Bond realises there is a nuclear torpedo attached to an L-39 trainer there.
+After it's fired, James Bond manages to communicate that one of the planes there is armed with a nuclear torpedo, and if the Tomahawk blows that up it will make the fallout from Chernobyl look like spring rain.
 When the Royal Navy are unable to self-destruct the inbound Tomahawk, he nicks the plane.